CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 I experienced a significant performance improvement with coherent uniform grid when the boid number is very high.
 For example, on 500,000 boids, coherent grid can comfortably give me ~130 FPS, while uniform grid just about dies at ~6 FPS.
 For fewer boids, the performance improvement is not that obvious (for example, FPS is fairly similar between coherent and uniform grids when we have 5,000 boids.)
+This outcome is expected, because when the number of boids is higher, each cell also contains a lot more boids.
+If the information is not contiguous in memory, the impact of checking many boids whose information is further apart is more noticeable.

 **Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say